ribtoks/code-jamming/_posts/2019-03-01-tensorflow-inference.md

 ## Step 3.
 Inference

 It's relatively easy to implement a fully-connected layer as trivial operation with dot product of matrix and vector.
 A little bit more effort is required for convolution layer but `feedforward()` part is quite simple anyways.
-I have an educational effort in this regard which is a [yannpp library](https://github.com/ribtoks/yannpp) - a small C++ only implementation of deep neural network (capable both of learning and inference).
+Recently I started an educational project that will help to understand how to do that. [yannpp library](https://github.com/ribtoks/yannpp) - a small C++ only implementation of deep neural network (capable both of learning and inference).
 Code is relatively simple and heavily documented so it should be easy to start and use it or create a better library.

 With yannpp you can precreate a model in C++ and it's ready for use.
 Here you can see an example for VGG-16 model: